Subharanjini-M/Flutter-ToDo-App/README.md

 # Flutter-ToDo-App

       This is a simple Todo app developed using Flutter, designed to help users organize their tasks efficiently.
-Users can view, add and remove tasks.
+Users can add tasks with a descriptive title using the provided text field and "Add Task" button.
+The app features dynamic task management, allowing users to add, view, and remove tasks seamlessly.
+Tasks are displayed in a scrollable list, ensuring visibility of all added tasks.
+The delete button associated with each task enables users to remove completed or unnecessary tasks with ease.
+This app serves as a practical example for Flutter beginners, showcasing essential concepts such as state management, text input handling, list rendering, and UI design.
+Contributions are welcome to enhance the functionality and user experience of this simple Todo app.